Frederick F. Campbell: Bishop of Columbus

 On October 14, 2004.
 John Paul II appointed Campbell as the eleventh bishop of the Diocese of Columbus.
-He was installed on January 13, 2005, by Archbishop Harry Flynn.
+He was installed on January 13, 2005, by Archbishop Daniel Pilarczyk.

-In 2005, Campbell proposed the establishment of a civil registry of priests from the diocese of Columbus who had been "credibly accused" of sexual abuse.
-Campbell spoke out in 2006 against a proposed law in the Ohio General Assembly that would have allowed a 20-year statute of limitations for sexual abuse cases.
+In 2005, Campbell proposed the establishment of a civil registry of priests from the diocese who had been "credibly accused" of sexual abuse.
+Campbell testified in 2006 against a proposed law in the Ohio General Assembly that would have allowed a 20-year statute of limitations for sexual abuse cases.
 In his testimony to the legislature, Campbell claimed that the 20-year for prosecution window wasn't fair and would curtail the church's charitable work.
 In the end, the Assembly passed the legislation with a 10-year window.

-On March 30, 2009, Campbell had his left leg amputated below the knee after doctors diagnosed him with squamous cell carcinoma.
-He also had osteomyelitis, an infection, in multiple bones in his foot, and an open wound that would not heal.
+In May 2007, Campbell suffered a minor heart attack.
+On March 30, 2009, doctors amputated his left leg below the knee after diagnosing him with squamous cell carcinoma.
+He also had osteomyelitis in multiple bones in his foot, and an open wound that would not readily heal.

-On August 17, 2018, Campbell and the Diocese of Columbus were named in a $2 million lawsuit by Kevin Heidtman, a former student at St. Charles Preparatory School in Columbus.
+On August 17, 2018, Campbell and the diocese were named in a $2 million lawsuit by Kevin Heidtman, a former student at St. Charles Preparatory School in Columbus.
 Heidtman alleged that he was sexually molested on at least six separate occasions at the school by Monsignor Thomas Bennett between 2002 and 2003.
 Bennett died in 2008.
 The lawsuit alleged that the defendants, including Campbell, became aware of Bennett's alleged molestation of the student, but failed to take any action.
 After Heidtman filed suit, two other students came forward with accusations again Bennett.
-On February 8, 2019, Heidtman's attorney filed a motion to force the diocese to release all their sexual abuse files; the Diocese opposed it.
-On March 1, 2019, the Diocese released a list of priests with sexual abuse allegations.
+The diocese settled the lawsuit with Heidtman in 2020 for $1 million.

 Retirement and legacy

-Pope Francis accepted Campbell's letter of resignation as bishop of the Diocese of Columbus on January 31, 2019.
-Campbell was subsequently appointed apostolic administrator for the diocese and remained in that role until the installation of Bishop Robert J. Brennan as the new Bishop of Columbus on March 29, 2019.
-Campbell continues to serve in the diocese and is a professor at the Pontifical College Josephinum, teaching primarily history.
+Pope Francis accepted Campbell's letter of resignation as bishop of Columbus on January 31, 2019.
+Campbell was subsequently appointed apostolic administrator for the diocese and remained in that role until the installation of Bishop Robert J. Brennan as his replacement on March 29, 2019.
+As of 2022, Campbell was still serving in the diocese and as a professor at the Pontifical College Josephinum, teaching primarily history.